agroGandhi/Mac-Restoration-Guide/README.md

-# Follow these simple steps and your computer will be squeaky clean in no time my
+# KB follow these simple steps and your computer will be squeaaaaaaky clean in no time my dude

 ##### Disclaimer - I (andy) do not take any responsibility for loss of files, damage to computers etc etc etc...
-2017 Friday etc

 ## Backup important files